Mission: Impossible (1966 TV series): Home media

-For laserdisc, Volumes 1-6 are available on that format, and in Japan's case, the first four seasons in their entirety are released onto the format by CIC video.
+For laserdisc, Volumes 1–6 are available on that format, and in Japan's case, the first four seasons in their entirety are released onto the format by CIC video.

 CBS DVD (distributed by Paramount Home Entertainment) has released all seven seasons of Mission: Impossible on DVD in Regions 1, 2 & 4.
 The episodes of the original series of Mission: Impossible on the CBS DVD/Paramount Pictures Home Entertainment DVD releases were presented digitally restored and remastered from the original film negatives for picture clarity and sound, and are also presented in its original broadcast presentation and order.

 On December 11, 2012, Paramount released Mission: Impossible – The Complete Television Collection on DVD in Region 1.
 The 56-disc collection features all 171 episodes of the series as well as bonus features.

 On October 6, 2015, CBS Home Entertainment released a repackaged version of the complete series set, at a lower price.

 On December 1, 2020, CBS Home Entertainment released a Blu-ray Disc version of the complete series set.

-Parodies

-Like many popular TV shows, "Mission: Impossible" has been spoofed:

-On The Avengers 1967 episode "Mission...
-Highly Improbable" Steed is shrunk to 6 inches tall!